10 Strategic Planning Team Building Activities

 Debrief

-In the debrief, discuss how the team worked together to develop goals and strategies, as well as any new ideas or perspectives that arose during the activity.
+Discuss how the team worked together to develop goals as well as strategies, and any new ideas or perspectives that arose during the activity.
 Celebrate successes and brainstorm solutions for potential challenges encountered.

 #4.
 Elimination Match

-In this exercise, the participants should use their strategic planning skills to complete some tasks before the opposing team.
+In this exercise, participants should use their strategic thinking skills to complete some tasks before the opposing team.

-Materials: Set of cards with individual tasks related to strategic planning
+Materials: A set of cards with individual tasks related to strategic planning

 Instructions